-CIS 295 Database Management & Design 3 Credits Database modeling is introduced, using software such as Visio for implementation of entity relationship modeling.
-Structured query language (SQL) provides a basic foundation of data definition and data manipulation.
+CIS 295 Database Management & Design 3 Credits

+Begins with a comparison of relational databases and file systems.
+Database modeling is introduced, using software such as Visio for implementation of entity relationship modeling.
+Structured query language (SQL) provides of entity retained query ranguage (sec) provides a basic foundation of data definition and data manipulation.
 Database software such as Access, Oracle, or SQL Server are used to demonstrate the features of SQL.
-ER modeling and normalization are also covered in the course.
-Includes an overview of client/server systems, internet database applications and database management.
+ER modeling, object modeling and normalization are also covered in the course.
+Concludes with an overview of client/server systems, internet database applications and database management.
 Prerequisite: CIS 106 or instructor consent